Mikerniker/100_Days_of_Python/Day74/README.md

 ## Overview

-- Topics: Matplotlib (Create line, bar charts, scatter plot), Use relational databases by using primary and foreign keys, Pandas, Python,
+- Topics: Matplotlib (Create line, bar charts, scatter plot), Use relational databases by using primary and foreign keys, Pandas (.agg(), .groupby(), .merge(), .sort_values(), .value_counts(), .rename()), Python

 ### The challenge

+- Analyze a LEGO dataset to find the following:
+  - What is the most enormous LEGO set ever created and how many parts did it have?
+  - What year were the first LEGO sets released and how many sets did the company sell when it first launched?
+  - Which LEGO theme has the most sets?
+  - When did the LEGO company really take-off based on its product offering?
+How many themes and sets did it release every year?
+  - Did LEGO sets grow in size and complexity over time?
+Do older LEGO sets tend to have more or fewer parts than newer sets?

 ## Table of contents